Why Teach Recognition of Letters in Early Childhood

 • That includes syllables, onset, rime, and phonemes.

-What Order to Teach Recognition of Letters
+What Order to Teach Letter Recognition

 • Teach high-frequency letters first.